-Back in August, I wrote about my plan to try square foot gardening.
+Back in August, I wrote about my plan to try grow in a square foot garden.
 In a nutshell, my garden is huge.
 And it’s hard to keep up with the water requirements and pest management over summer.
 It means that each year, I lose my gardening mojo as plants die, pick up diseases, or just get attacked by insects.

 So, while I have a lot of the same plants in other parts of the garden, I also have one small garden bed where I’m growing everything I want to regularly harvest throughout summer.
 I’ve set it up with bug protection and irrigation.
-If everything else fails, then (at least in theory) we’ll still be eating out of here.
+If everything else fails, then (at least in theory) we’ll still be eating out of the square foot garden.

 The bed is 1.4 x 1.8m.
 In that space, I am now growing tomatoes, capsicum, basil, coriander, lettuce, mesclun, spring onions, cucumbers, carrots, and a couple of marigolds.